-In fiscal year 2014, the Department renews its request for the Transformation Initiative Fund, which provides the Secretary the flexibility to undertake an integrated and balanced effort to improve program performance and test innovative ideas.
+In fiscal year 2015, the Department renews its request for the Transformation Initiative Fund, which provides the Secretary the flexibility to undertake an integrated and balanced effort to improve program performance and test innovative ideas.
 This program may transfer up to 0.5 percent or \$15 million, whichever is less, to the Transformation Initiative Fund for the operation of a second-generation Transformation Initiative (TI2).
 More details on TI2 and its projects are provided in the justification for the Transformation Initiative Fund account.

-Examples of NHHBG Projects and Training
+Examples of NHHBG Projects

 The Kumuhau and Kaka'ina Subdivisions on the island of Oahu consist of a total of 96 single family residential lots, of which 28 will be for NHHBG-eligible families.
 Additionally, \$2.6 million in NHHBG funds are being used to construct on- and off-site infrastructure in support of new homeownership housing units.
 In Kumuhau, 45 turnkey homes are complete and occupied; an additional 7 homes will be built using the self-help method of construction in partnership with Habitat for Humanity.
-A groundbreaking ceremony for the Kaka'ina subdivision was held in June 2012.
+A groundbreaking ceremony for the

+Kaka'ina subdivision was held in June 2012.
 NHHBG funds are being leveraged with USDA Rural Development funding for the Kaka'ina infrastructure work.

 A total of 180 single family residential lots will be built out in 3 phases in the Piilani Mai Ke Kai subdivision on the island of Kauai, of which 45 lots will be for NHHBG-eligible families.
 In NHHBG funds, \$7 million will be used for infrastructure construction, house construction loans, and down payment assistance grants for this residential development.
-Phase 1 consists of 80 lots, of which 36 are turnkey homes, 11 are self-help, and 4 are owner/builder homes.
-Phase 2 consists of 51 lots; the bidding process for infrastructure construction was underway in June 2012.
+Phase 1 consists of 80 lots, of which 36 are turnkey homes, 27 will be constructed with sweat equity, 9 will be owner/builder homes, and 8 vacant-improved lots will be available for home construction.
+Phase 2 consists of 51 lots; the bidding process for infrastructure construction was underway in June 2012, and is scheduled to be completed by October 2013.

-On the island of Hawaii, Laiopua Villages 2, 4, and 5 are at various stages of development.
-Village 2 consists of 240 residential lots, where \$161,000 in NHHBG funds is being used to do engineering and design.
-The environmental review was underway in June 2012.
-A total of 360 residential lots will be built in Villages 4 (243 lots) and 5 (117 lots), of which 72 lots will be for NHHBG-eligible families.
+On the island of Hawaii, the U.S. Fish & Wildlife Service is currently accepting public comments to its proposal to designate the area around Laiopua Villages 2, 4, and 5 as a critical habitat.
+The Villages are at various stages of development.
+Seventy-two lots had been planned for NHHBG-eligible families.
 By June 2012, \$5 million in NHHBG funds had been used to do mass grading and infrastructure construction.
 In Village 5, 45 turnkey homes had been completed.
 Mass grading for village 4 was complete, and the engineering and design for infrastructure improvements was underway.
+Development has stalled, and if the habitat designation is approved, any further development may be cancelled.